 EMERGENCY MESSAGES Call 252-527-6223, ext.
 318 (day), ext.
-369 (night)
+360 (night)

 Students will not be allowed to receive telephone messages while at the College unless an emergency situation exists.
-Messages will normally be screened by the Dean of Student Services or the Evening and Weekend Programs Coordinator's Office in order to determine the nature of the emergency.
+Messages will normally be screened by the Dean of Student Services or the Director of Evening/Weekend Programs in order to determine the nature of the emergency.
 If it is apparent that an emergency situation exists, the staff will make every effort to relay the message.
 Callers must identify themselves and the number from which they are calling.
 Students should ask relatives and associates not to contact them at the College unless an emergency exists.

-If a person on campus requests the location of a student concerning an emergency situation, the person will normally be referred to the Dean of Student Services or the Evening and Weekend Programs Coordinator's Office to determine the nature of the emergency.
+If a person on campus requests the location of a student concerning an emergency situation, the person will normally be referred to the Dean of Student Services or the Director of Evening/Weekend Programs Office to determine the nature of the emergency.
 If it is apparent that an emergency situation exists, a short message will be delivered to the student stating the name of the person and where the person will be waiting.

-If a law enforcement officer asks to see a student, the officer will be referred to the Dean of Student Services, or the Evening and Weekend Programs Coordinator.
+If a law enforcement officer asks to see a student, the officer will be referred to the Dean of Student Services or the Director of Evening/Weekend Programs.